yushuhuan/mNGS_pathogen_detection/README.md

 All taxonomic abundance results then be combined to get overall results by Krakentools(1.2).

-To get eyes-related pathogens, a filter step was designed by using filter_bracken.out.py in Krakentools(1.2), setting the parameters --include and --include could get interested taxonomic results.
+To get eyes-related pathogens, a filter step was designed by using filter_bracken.out.py in Krakentools(1.2), setting the parameters --include and --exclude could get interested taxonomic results.

 Filtered abundance tables were combined by combine_kreports.py in Krakentools(1.2).
-Then using Krona(2.8.1) tranfer bracken results to krona format.
+Then use ImportTaxonomy.pl in Krona(2.8.1) tranfer bracken results to krona format(html).
 It can be viewed visually in the browser.